domestic violence is a scourge on our society

 So the question now is, why don’t victims report the acts of domestic violence inflicted on them?

-Victims have the tendency to downplay the abuse especially if it is committed by a current spouse or partner.
-This is actually part of the strategy of the perpetrator, to minimise the acts of domestic violence and provides excuses to the victim.
+Victims tend to downplay the abuse especially if it is committed by a current spouse or partner.
+This is part of the strategy of the perpetrator, to minimise the acts of domestic violence and provides excuses to the victim.
 Victims usually downplay the violence when there are no physical injuries or weapons involved.

 Victims are implored to remember that their safety is of very important and the only way to ensure it is to ask for help.